becarchal/apidoc-plugin-socket.io/README.md

 apidoc -i example -t ./node_modules/apidoc-plugin-bic-ws/template
 ```

-Arg `example` is your source directory path and `apidoc/template` must be replaced with `apidoc-plugin-bic-ws/template` for incompatible.
+Arg `example` is your source directory path and the default `apidoc/template` must be replaced with `apidoc-plugin-bic-ws/template` because of incompatible.

 ## Configuration
-### enhance tag
+### Enhance Tag

 `@api [{type}] cmd:func your_api_title`